 - His or her funeral and burial expenses;

 - His or her medical bills for care received in the time leading up to his or her death; and

 - The expenses that the victim's survivors face following the death, such as lost wages from having to take time off to grieve and the cost of psychological counseling to work through their feelings after the death.

 Evidence used to determine this amount can include medical bills for both the victim and his or her survivors and funeral home bills.Work with a Roswell Wrongful Death Lawyer

 If you have lost a loved one in an accident caused by another party's negligence, you could be entitled to recover compensation for your damages through a wrongful death claim.
 To learn more about this process, work with an experienced wrongful death attorney.
-Our team of Roswell wrongful death attorneys at The Simon Law Firm can answer any questions you have about this process and help you prepare and pursue your wrongful death claim.
+Our team of Roswell wrongful death attorneys at Christopher Simon Attorney at Law can answer any questions you have about this process and help you prepare and pursue your wrongful death claim.
 Contact our firm today to schedule your initial legal consultation with us.